 Evaluating a point-of-care C-reactive protein test to support antibiotic prescribing decisions in a general practiceSubscription

-Abstract Background: Many patients with hepatitis C virus (HCV) infection lie undiagnosed and a significant proportion of patients that have been identified are disengaged from specialist services.
+Many patients with hepatitis C virus (HCV) infection lie undiagnosed and a significant proportion of patients that have been identified are disengaged from specialist services.
 The Isle of Wight (IOW) typifies this issue, with an estimated 200 undiagnosed patients with HCV infection and a small number of known cases engaged with specialist services.
-Aim: To reduce the burden of undiagnosed HCV ...
+Aim: To reduce the burden of undiagnosed HCV on the IOW and link new diagnoses directly ...

 Pharmacy at home: service for frail older patients demonstrates medicines risk reduction and admission avoidanceSubscription